Lchunhang/football-performance-review-data/README.txt

 # Data and scripts for
-“A Systematic Review of Modern Football Performance Measures (2018 – 2024)”
+“Data-Driven Football Performance Measurement: A Measure-First Systematic Review of Action-Centric, Individual, Team, and Financial Analytics (2018–2024)”

 This repository contains the research data and companion materials that support the findings of the review paper: